 What Fullerton Parents Should Prioritize on Tours

-Parents usually make better decisions here when they focus on the parts of the school that affect the week most.
+Parents usually make better decisions here when they focus on the parts of the school that shape the whole week.

 Teacher stability.
-Ask how long lead teachers have been in the classroom.
-In a city with this many options, staff consistency is still one of the fastest ways to separate a polished tour from a durable program.
+Ask how long lead teachers have been in place.
+In a city with this many choices, stable staffing is still one of the fastest ways to separate a polished tour from a durable program.

 Schedule honesty.
-Because only 22 local providers list public hours, ask directly how drop-off, pickup, nap transitions, and extended care actually work.
-Fullerton has enough format variety that schedule mismatch is a common way families waste time.
+Because only 22 providers list public hours, ask directly how drop-off, pickup, naps, and extended care really work.
+Fullerton has enough format variety that schedule mismatch is one of the easiest ways to waste time.

 Pickup and parking flow.
-This matters a lot in central Fullerton and older neighborhood pockets.
-A difficult curb, awkward lot, or backed-up school-hour turn can quietly become the hardest part of the whole decision.
+This matters more than many families expect near Harbor, Bastanchury, Chapman, State College, and older central streets.
+A difficult lot or slow curb pattern can quietly become the hardest part of the decision.

 Classroom calm after arrival.
-Try to look past the first five minutes of a tour.
+Try to look past the first five minutes.
 The better signal is whether children seem comfortable, engaged, and known by the adults once the morning is moving normally.

 Age-group availability.
-The snapshot flags 57 providers where families should verify current classroom availability by age group.
-That matters because a strong school can still be the wrong lead if your child's age band is full or only available on a different schedule.
+The current records suggest many families still need to verify classroom fit and age-group openings directly.
+A strong school can still be the wrong lead if your child's age band is full or only available on a different schedule.

 For a fuller tour checklist, read 25 Questions to Ask a Preschool Before You Enroll.